 From the resulting amount, you only need to take 1 cup of the mixture.
-Add 1 glass of water and 1 more glass of flour to it.
+Add one glass of water and one more glass of flour to it.
 Feed the starter culture with the same amount once in 1-2 days.
 Then you can repeat the feeding process or store the yeast starter in a fridge.

 3. Sourdough Starter Yeast